While school years can be stressful even at the best of times, COVID-19 has served up more challenges than anyone could’ve predicted.

 Self-care: If the virus has taught us anything, it’s that taking care of ourselves is essential.
 Put aside five minutes at the start of each day to check-in with yourself, whether it’s chilling out with a pre-class coffee or taking a few deep breaths before the bell goes.

 Same same, but different

 While being back to school will feel familiar, students and teachers have had to adjust to a new environment.
 It's taken time for everyone to come to grips with learning and living with COVID, but as we've discovered, there are ways to ensure the experience is as smooth as possible.

 Maintain your routines: Routines increase feelings of safety and security, which is something we’re all craving after so much destabilisation.
 Maintaining your routines – whether it’s daily exercise or listening to a podcast before work – will help you to regain a sense of control.

-Help students to embrace these changes by discussing what to expect, rather than simply telling them how things will change.
+If COVID-19 affects your school again in a big way, help students to embrace these changes by discussing what to expect, rather than simply telling them how things will change.
 Having open and honest conversations with students will provide a degree of predictability and transparency.

 Live and learn: What comes next?

 You might be really looking forward to the school holidays, and there has never been a better (or more deserved) time to reset and look to the future.
 There are plenty of ways to make the most of your break.